rackerlabs/technical-blog/_posts/2019-12-2-nervous-about-converting-from-classic-to-lightning-learn-from-this-companys-success.md

 ### Why Lightning, why now?

-**Note:** You should be prepared to activate Lightning for your organization within 3 days of January 7, 2020.
+**Note:** You should prepare to activate Lightning for your organization within 3 days of January 7, 2020.

 The Stow Company knew the clock was ticking for their Classic to Lightning conversion.
 They first learned about Lightning from their Salesforce reps and then again at Dreamforce in 2018.
 When the team attended Connections 2019 in Chicago, they could not help but notice the number of sessions that discussed transitioning from Classic to Lightning.

-After Connections, the team decided that it was best to be proactive and get ahead of the deadline.
+After Connections, the team decided to be proactive and get ahead of the deadline.
 “We wanted to execute well, without our hands being held to the fire,” explains Mike Wolf, Director of Marketing at The Stow Company.

 The company’s first order of business was running the Lightning Readiness Report in Salesforce.
 Mike admits that reviewing the results was a pivotal moment for the team&mdash;they had no idea how to interpret what they were seeing and quickly realized they needed help from someone who could read this new language.
 They also acknowledged they did not have the internal bandwidth to handle the transition project by themselves.